guillermooo/sublime-undocs/source/reference/commands.rst

 	Swaps the current line with the line above.

 **toggle_comment**
-	Comments or uncomments the active lines.
+	Comments or uncomments the active lines, if available.

 	- **block** [Bool]: Whether to insert a block comment.